TaiWow/AWS_ETL_pipeline_project/final-project-grafana-setup.md

 ## EC2 Setup

-For setting up an AWS Virtual Machine (EC2) running Grafana, you should follow the same steps as in the AWS EC2 exercise.

 **Important** - _Nominate one person to do the setup - they will end up with the SSH key._

 ### Security group for your EC2

-Make a new team security group as per `aws/exercises/aws-exercises.md` -> `### Security Group Setup` section.
+Before creating your own EC2 instance, you will need to create a [security group]

-_BUT_ - When making the security group, do this:
+BUT_ - When making the security group, do this:

 1. Use your team name e.g. `your-team-sg`
 1. Limit all Inbound access to your teams IP addresses only